Order in Council: Northern Ireland

+The use of orders in Council during direct rule is classified as "primary legislation" and not "subordinate legislation" according to section 21 of the Human Rights Act 1998 – subordinate legislation continued to be fulfilled by statutory rules.

 Controversial uses

 Canada

 After the British Empire entered World War I on the Allied side, an Order in Council was made in Canada for the registration and in certain cases for the internment of aliens of "enemy nationality".
 Between 1914 and 1920, 8,579 "enemy aliens" were detained in internment camps.

+During the Second World War, the Soviet newspaper Trud accused poet and university professor Watson Kirkconnell, who was known to be both a Ukrainophile and a publicist of human rights abuses under Stalinism, of being "the Führer of Canadian Fascism".
+It is now well documented that Canadian Prime Minister Mackenzie King seriously considered acting to protect the Soviet-Canadian military alliance against Nazi Germany by silencing Kirkconnell with an Order-in-Council.

 An Order in Council made by the Brian Mulroney government on 21 November 1988 created Amex Bank of Canada, a Canadian banking subsidiary of American Express, although federal banking policy at the time would not ordinarily have permitted such an establishment by a foreign company.

 In July 2004 and August 2006, Orders in Council were used to deny a passport to Abdurahman Khadr, a member of the Khadr family who had previously been held in detention by the United States at Guantanamo Bay, on the grounds of national security.
 The first was overturned on judicial review by the Federal Court as, at the time of his application, national security was not included as a ground for refusal in the Canadian Passport Order, which was since amended to include the ground.

 In July 2017, the government of Canada used an Order in Council to strip ex-Nazi interpreter Helmut Oberlander of his Canadian citizenship.

-During the COVID-19 pandemic, the government of Canada used an ongoing Order in Council to limit foreign nationals from entering Canada from the United States and other countries.
-Additionally, an Order in Council was used to impose a mandatory 14-day quarantine upon some individuals entering Canada.

-On May 1, 2020, an Order in Council was used to declare over 1500 models of firearm to be prohibited weapons, in response to the 2020 Nova Scotia attacks.
-The order immediately nullified the existing registrations of ownership for all the weapons it affected, making it illegal for owners to possess, use, transport, or sell them except in a few limited circumstances.
+On May 1, 2020, an Order in Council was used to declare over 1,500 models of firearm to be prohibited weapons, in response to the 2020 Nova Scotia attacks.
+The order immediately nullified the existing registrations of ownership for all the firearms it affected, making it illegal for owners to possess, use, transport, or sell them except in a few limited circumstances.
 A second Order in Council was simultaneously passed declaring an amnesty period until April 30, 2022, in which time owners of newly-prohibited firearms could have them deactivated, destroyed, or exported to a country in which they could be legally owned.
+The amnesty period had been extended expiring October 30, 2025.